pas/pattern-recognition-2018-purple/02_a - SVM/README.md

 ## Conclusions

 As C value increases the execution time of the program increases as well for the linear kernel.

 Highest accuracy we can get with sigmoid is around 0.9102 and rbf is around 0.9649.

 In comparision of execution times, sigmoid and rbf spends similar time.
 Polynomial kernel performs nearly same with linear kernel and they are faster than sigmoid and rbf.
-Best svm kernel for this data set is Polynomial kernel.